 Positive peer relationships offer a critical buffer against stress and psychological difficulties.
 Rejection by peers is devastating to children and can be associated with such long-term problems as low self-esteem, poor academic performance, feelings of aloneness and loneliness, and even juvenile delinquency.

 Without the friendship of peers, children feel alone, confused, and out of sync with the rest of the world.
 And these feelings can have serious repercussions for their future.
 Research has found that rejection by peers is devastating to children and can lead to such long-term problems as low self-esteem, poor academic performance, depression, failed relationships, poor parenting skills, and troubled careers.
 Being able to make and keep friends clearly plays a vital role in a child’s emotional health and well-being.

-Social issues are especially problematic for children with AD/HD, social anxiety, learning disabilities, and Asperger’s syndrome.
+Social issues are especially problematic for children with AD/HD, social anxiety, and learning disabilities.
 There is good news, however, for children who struggle in social settings with their peers—poor social skills can improve with coaching.
 And children learn social skills best in the company of other children.
 That’s why we developed the Stepping Stones Group Therapy program.
 For nearly 20 years, Northern Virginia Stepping Stones has been helping children of all ages “raise their social IQ.”

 Stepping Stones is unique in that it follows a step-by-step approach to teaching children of elementary school age how to make and maintain friends, as well as how to increase the child’s awareness of the impact of his or her behavior on other children.

 The Stepping Stones groups meet for an hour, and the program is 9 months long.
 We help your child build the following social skill sets: